 PR ITEM IDENTIFICATION NATURE of PROBLEM D A I COMMENTS STATUS 3 2A.05 Submit Updated Risk Register developed in June 2012 FTA and PMOC need to review the updated document.
 Y Y Y MWAA provided a submittal dated September 30, 2012 of its review and proposed changes to the FTA/PMOC for review and approval.
 FTA issued an approval letter on November 29, 2012.
 MWAA submitted a list of revised Top Ten Risks dated December 2012 on January 22, 2013.
-Based on PMOC's comments, MWAA is revising their list (issued on March 20, 2013).
+MWAA revised the proposed top ten risks and resubmit them on March 20, 2013 as their re-titled "Proposed Top Tier" list containing nine items along with a revised risk register.
+During the April 9, 2013 monthly meeting, the PMOC requested that MWAA resubmit a proposed top ten risks versus a top tier list.
 R 2 2B.01 Submit dates and responsible individuals for the Readiness for Revenue Operations Roadmap provided on February 12, 2013.
 FTA and PMOC need to schedule necessary readiness reviews.
 N N N Information for roadmap was requested by February 28, 2013.
-MWAA is still working on populating the roadmap.
+MWAA is still working on populating the roadmap and anticipates submission in mid-May 2013.
 R 2 2B.02 Transfer the value of CNPAs out of the federal portion and add to contingency.
 FTA agreed to the CNPAs on November 6, 2012 and MWAA corrected the value of the CNPAs on November 28, 2012.
 Y N N The details of the accounting of the CNPAs were requested in FTA's November 6 th letter and have yet to be submitted.
+Budget reconciliation due in submission of March 2013 Budget due in early May 2013 .
 R